WaxBoy/textgame/README.md

 # Text-Based RPG Adventure Game

+## !!!
+This game was created entirely using ChatGPT 4.0 !!!

 Welcome to the Text-Based RPG Adventure Game!
 In this game, you create a character and embark on an adventure, making choices that affect the outcome of the story.
 You'll encounter various locations, enemies, and items as you progress.

 ## Table of Contents